Alchemy Glossary

 The Great Work (Magnum Opus) — The full arc of dissolution, purification, conjunction, and perfection culminating in stable tincture.

-Prima Ens — A term for the first essence or primary being of a substance, understood as the most subtle extract of its virtue.
+Prima Ens — The first essence or primary being of a substance, understood as the most subtle extract of its virtue.

 Spiritus Mundi — A name for the world-spirit or universal subtle medium that binds and animates the elements.